Chicago Hope: Firsts

 The series broke a network television taboo by showing a teenager's breast after her character underwent reconstructive surgery.
 This was generally seen as relevant to the subject matter and went relatively uncriticized.

 On November 18, 1998, Chicago Hope became the first regular series episode to be broadcast in HDTV.
 The episode was entitled "The Other Cheek".

 Mark Harmon's character uttered the word "shit" during a trauma.
-Little criticism was made.
+Little criticism was made, although it did inspire the South Park episode It Hits the Fan.

 Broadcast

 Domestic reruns

-Reruns of Chicago Hope aired on Pop from 2010 to 2012.
+Reruns of Chicago Hope aired on Pop (then the TV Guide Network) from 2010 to 2012.
 OWN also aired reruns of Chicago Hope on a semi-regular basis.

 International

 In the UK, seasons 1 and 2 originally aired on BBC One.
 More recently, all seasons of the show have been shown on ITV3.
 Starting on September 3, 2007, it began airing on Zone Romantica in the UK and Ireland.
-It was also shown on Sky One in the UK and Ireland in its prime time slots.
-In Australia, the series originally aired on The Seven Network.
-In Germany the first seasons were shown in the 1990s.
+It was also shown on Sky One in the UK and Ireland in its prime-time slots.
+In Australia, the series originally aired on the Seven Network.
+In Germany, the first seasons were shown in the 1990s.
 In Hungary, the series aired on Viasat3.
 In Indonesia, the series originally aired on RCTI, starting from October 1998 ended from July 2002.
-As of November 2013 it is airing on UK Freeview/Freesat/Sky/Eutelsat 28A/Virgin Media/WightFibre television channel True Entertainment.
+As of November 2013, it was airing on British channel True Entertainment.
 In New Zealand, the series originally aired on TV2, now TVNZ 2.

 Home media

-Revelation Films has released all 6 seasons of Chicago Hope on DVD in Region 2 (UK) for the very first time.
+Revelation Films has released all 6 seasons of Chicago Hope on DVD in Region 2 (UK) for the first time.